monero-project/monero-site/resources/user-guides/Importing_Blockchain.md

 ### Step 5

 Now you need to navigate using the CMD window to the path of your Monero wallet.
-You can do this by typing.
+You can do this by typing:

 `cd C:\YOUR\MONERO\WALLET\FILE\PATH\HERE`

-It should look something like.
+It should look something like:

 `cd D:\monero-gui-0.10.3.1`